 POLICY

 In order to achieve an equitable relationship between the comparability of the value of work performed by employees in the Executive Branch and the compensation and classification structure of the state system, all job classifications, agency head positions, director and executive secretary of board and commission positions and, all member positions for paid full-time boards and commissions shall be evaluated by a Central Evaluation Team (CET) using the Hay Method of job evaluation.
+The CET is composed of employees who have experience in job evaluation, state occupations, and have a statewide perspective on the comparability of the value of work performed within the Executive Branch.
 These evaluated positions, along with class specifications, shall become the framework for position allocation.
 Accordingly:

 The Executive Branch evaluation process is established to anchor the state’s internal value structure and to provide the framework for position allocation.